-Dog walking is great exercise for both dogs and dog lovers, however for new owners it can be a challenge — particularly if the dog is of a larger breed.
+Dog walking is great exercise for both dogs and dog lovers, but for new owners it can be a challenge -- particularly if the dog is of a larger breed.
 For smaller framed individuals with plus size pups, it can also be tough to maintain effective control in the event the dog sees something he or she desperately wants to check out.

 Furthermore, for owners who may lapse in attention from time to time, an extendable leash allows a dog to be in full motion up to the point where the leash ends, giving the dog walker little notice before the leash is ripped from his or her unsuspecting hands.

 Or even better: a front clip leash

 If you have a problem with pulling, this will easily be the best investment you'll ever make in your dog.
 The difference is night and day!